-Dr. Tredinick is an expert at performing cosmetic periodontal surgery to reshape the gum lines around your teeth or lengthen your tooth crown to beautify your smile or increase your oral health.
+Dr. Tredinick is an expert at performing cosmetic periodontal surgery to enhance your smile and improve your health long-term.

-Technically called functional crown lengthening, this procedure removes excess gum tissue to expose more of the crown of the tooth.
-This helps the tooth appear normal in size.
-After the lengthening, Dr. Tredinick will re-sculpt the gum line to its correct height, width, and shape.
+The esthetic crown lengthening procedure removes excess gum tissue to expose more of the crown of the tooth to make the tooth appear larger.
+After the lengthening, Dr. Tredinick will resculpt your gum line to its correct height, width and shape.
 When complete, your smile will look bright, natural and attractive.

-Gum recession can cause your tooth roots to become exposed, making your teeth look long and making you look older than you actually are.
-Exposed tooth roots are also extremely susceptible to heat, cold, and sugary sweets which can cause sharp pain at the root and gums.
+Gum recession can expose the roots of your teeth, causing them to appear longer and making you look older.
+Exposed tooth roots are also extremely sensitive to heat, cold and sugar, which can cause sharp pain in your roots and gums.

-Gum recession happens for a variety of reasons, including your genetics and periodontal diseases.
-Whatever the cause, exposed roots are unappealing and leave you vulnerable to developing cavities on your tooth roots.
+Gum recession happens for a variety of reasons, including your genetics, aggressive brushing and periodontal diseases.
+Whatever the cause, exposed roots leave you vulnerable to developing cavities on your tooth roots.

 Soft tissue grafts and other root coverage procedures cover exposed roots and reduce further gum recession, protecting vulnerable roots from decay.

-Dr. Tredinick uses minimally invasive procedures and advanced technology to make gum recession treatments as fast-healing and pain-free as possible.
-She is also trained to administer the Chao Pinhole® Surgical Technique for Gum Recession, a breakthrough procedure that restores proper gum coverage without the need for soft tissue grafts.
+Dr. Tredinick uses minimally invasive procedures and advanced technology to make gum recession treatments as quick-healing and pain-free as possible.
+She is also trained to perform the Pinhole Surgical Technique, a breakthrough procedure that restores proper gum coverage without the need for soft tissue grafts.

-After tooth loss, the jawbone recedes, causing an indentation in the gums and jawbone where the tooth used to be.
-Not only can this be unattractive, but it also causes the replacement tooth to look too long compared to adjacent teeth.
+After tooth loss, the jawbone recedes, causing an indentation in the gums and jawbone where the tooth was.
+Not only can this be unattractive, but it also makes the replacement tooth to look too long next to your other teeth.

-A ridge augmentation procedure can recapture the natural contour of the gums and jaw creating a new, natural-looking tooth that will be both beautiful and easy to clean.
+A ridge augmentation procedure can recapture the natural contour of the gums and jaw, creating a new, natural-looking tooth that is beautiful and easy to clean.

 Causes of Bone Loss

-Gum disease – bacterial plaque and calculus destroy the ligament and bone tissue surrounding the teeth.
-As gum disease progresses, bone loss worsens, eventually causing teeth to be lost.
+Gum disease – Plaque and calculus destroy the ligament and bone tissue around the teeth.
+As gum disease progresses, bone loss worsens, eventually causing tooth loss.

-Missing teeth – your jawbone is stimulated by chewing and biting.
-This aids the jaw in maintaining its proper density.
+Missing teeth – Chewing stimulates your jawbone, helping it maintain its proper density.
 When teeth are missing, stimulation decreases, which gradually dissolves the bone.

-A misaligned tooth – like a missing tooth, a misaligned tooth does not make contact with the opposing arch when you bite.
-The lack of connection does not generate sufficient pressure when eating, causing the jawbone to weaken and dissolve.
+Misaligned teeth – A misaligned tooth doesn’t make contact with the opposing arch when you chew.
+The lack of connection means there isn’t sufficient pressure when eating, causing the jawbone to weaken and dissolve.

-Injury to the tooth – mouth trauma or tooth injury can cause the tooth to shift or become infected.
-The infection can spread and cause bone loss.
+Tooth injury – Mouth trauma or tooth injury can cause the tooth to develop an infection, which can spread and cause bone loss.

-Infection in the jaw – bacterial or viral infections other than gum disease can penetrate the bone tissue surrounding your teeth, causing bone loss.
+Jaw infection – Bacterial or viral infections other than gum disease can penetrate the bone tissue around your teeth, causing bone loss.

-Bone grafting following tooth loss or damage preserves the socket/ridge and minimizes gum and bone collapse.
-This procedure helps reduce shrinkage and create a more aesthetic tooth replacement for either dental implant crowns or for a fixed bridge around the replacement teeth.
+Bone grafting after tooth loss or damage preserves the socket and ridge and minimizes gum and bone collapse.
+This procedure reduces shrinkage and allows for a more esthetic tooth replacement for a dental implant or fixed bridge around the replacement teeth.

-Bone graft material can be obtained from the bone in other parts of the body, from a human tissue bank, or from other bio-compatible material that stimulates regeneration of new bone.
+We can obtain bone graft material from bone in other parts of the body, from a human tissue bank or from other biocompatible material that stimulates bone regeneration.

-If you’re considering any of Coastal Periodontics’ cosmetic periodontal treatments, contact us online or at 979-258-3491 to schedule an evaluation today.
+To find out whether esthetic crown lengthening or cosmetic periodontal surgery is right for you, talk to us online or at 979-258-3491 to schedule an evaluation today.